dvillasanao/CV_Diana/README.md

         latex_engine: xelatex
         template: "awesome.tex"

-My CV was made using the `vitae` package for R.
+My CV was made using the `vitae` and `googlesheets4` package for R.
+The link of the resume is just clicking the image below. 👇

 <html>
 <body>